Hoh Rainforest

 Long Island/DOn Bonker Cedar Grove

-Long Island, located in the southwest corner of Washington State, contains the greatest concentration of giant western red cedars left in western Washington outside of Olympic National Park.
-As part of Willapa National Wildlife Refuge, the island contains no roads and no road access, helping it preserve its wonderful collection of old-growth.
+Long Island, located in the southwest corner of Washington State, contains the greatest concentration of giant western red cedars in western Washington outside of Olympic National Park.
+As part of Willapa National Wildlife Refuge, the island has no roads or road access, helping to preserve its wonderful collection of old-growth.

 IMG_38452.jpg